How Much Should I Spend on Facebook Ads?

 - If search volume is low, you will need to spend more on branding efforts

 When a brand is searched a ton, there’s generally less need to really explain what the brand is and less money could be allocated towards branding efforts

 What is the need & how aware are people of the product category you’re in

-The fact is your product/service won’t apply to everyone.
+The fact is your product/service won’t apply to everyone when running a Facebook campaign.
 But some products/services have much more awareness than others.